 I put all my personal Facebook data on eBay

-Sell it to advertisers or whatever you want.
+I said you could sell it to advertisers or whatever you want.

 Personal Data